d12frosted/elpa-mirror/gnu/fontaine-readme.txt

 2 Overview
 ══════════

-  [ The command `fontaine-set-face-font' is removed from the 2.0.0-dev
-    because it is not consistent with the rest of the functionality of Fontaine. ]

   Fontaine lets the user specify presets of font configurations and set them on demand on graphical Emacs frames.
 The user option `fontaine-presets' holds all such presets.

-  [ The support for the mode line, header line, line number, tab bar,
-    and tab line faces is part of 2.0.0-dev.
-Same for the introduction of the variables `fontaine-weights', `fontaine-slants',
-    `fontaine-faces'. ]

   Presets consist of a list of properties that govern the family, weight, height, and slant of the faces listed in the value of the